-4. Standardize Your Process for In-house Inventory Audits
+4. Standardize In-house Inventory Audits

 While your software will provide accurate reporting for compliance, you’ll still need to standardize your in-house inventory audit process.
 This information will help your business recover lost sales, make better ordering decisions, and catch internal thefts and frauds with ease.

 Inventory-related compliance infractions can result in a full state audit.
 By establishing your SOPs for in-house inventory audits and performing a full audit of all inventory weekly, you’ll increase your chance of dodging a state audit.

 Some cannabusiness operators use cycle counting to audit their entire inventory each month.
 This is easier than counting all inventory at once, and it’s just as effective.
 To complete accurate inventory counts by cycle counting, you’ll count portions of your inventory at scheduled intervals throughout the month until you’ve analyzed your entire stock.

 Daily inventory reports are also ideal.
 While it’s challenging to maintain inventory audits, conducting a minimum of an audit per week is an excellent way to reduce fraud and theft.
 Just make sure the person counting your inventory is not also handling your cash.